 All and all, this photo sums up the entire experience … smiles all around.

 Check out the Ingalls Homestead website for additional information on planning YOUR trip.
-If you have any questions about our adventure, let me know in the comments below.
+If you have any questions about our adventure, let me know on Facebook.